• Skip to main content

 What is French bread?

-This homemade French bread is a simple yeast bread recipe made with flour, water, yeast, and salt.
-It can be kneaded by hand or a stand mixer and shaped into a baguette, sandwich loaf, oval, or round.
-Once it's baked, it actually comes out of the oven crispy and becomes a super soft French bread as it cools.
-Once you know how to make French bread from scratch, the sky really is the limit for yeast dough recipes.
+This homemade French bread is made with flour, water, yeast, and salt.
+It can be mixed by hand or a stand mixer and shaped into your favorite form.
+Once baked, the crust is golden and crispy.
+As it cools, it becomes a super soft French loaf for anything.

-• two yeast options - You can use instant quick-rise yeast or active dry yeast.
+• Two yeast options - This recipe includes instant or active dry yeast instructions.

 Partially sliced French bread on cutting board